DustCar/UE5ArinaMultiplayerShooterProject/README.md

 - Creating a plugin
 - Setting up Networking/Multiplayer through Steam, including hosting and joining game sessions
 - Replicating data for multiplayer using RPCs and OnRep functions
-- Using game states for player information
+- Using game state and player state for player information
 - many more...

 *_The topics listed are what I have currently covered as of Sep.
 5, 2024_